bespoken/bespoken-docs/google-marketplace/faq.md

 |url|Base url to access the service||
 |port|Port to be used by the server should be greater than 1024, if you change the default value make sure that the VM has permission to receive inbound/outbound connections|3000|

-You should restart the VM after any change.
+You must restart the VM after any change.

 ## Troubleshooting
 ### How to access server logs
 The logs contain information that can be useful for troubleshooting possible issues.
-They can be found [connecting to VM](/google-marketplace/faq/#how-to-connect-to-the-vm) and executing the following command:
+They can be found [connecting to VM](#how-to-connect-to-the-vm) and executing the following command:

 ```bash
 sudo -u bespoken /home/bespoken/script/logs.sh